Bias-Voltage-Induced Topological Phase Transition in Finite Size Quantum Spin Hall Systems in the Presence of a

-The idea of quantum spin Hall effect (QSHE) was derived from the Haldane model by C.L.Kane and E.J.Mele~\cite{kane_PhysRevLett.95.2005_QSHE,kane_PhysRevLett.95.2005_Z2QSHE}.
-They combined two conjugate copies of the Haldane model, one for spin-up electrons for which the valence band had Chern number $\pm 1$ and one for spin-down electrons, where the valence band had the opposite value $\mp 1$; on the edges, spin-up and spin-down edge modes propagated in opposite directions.
-The numerical calculation was shown that so long as time-reversal invariance was unbroken, the edge modes were protected by a $\mathbb{Z}_2$ topological invariant related to Kramers degeneracy~\cite{fu_PhysRevB.76.2007_TIIS}.
-So the edges consisted of counter-propagating states with opposite spin-polarization on each edge~\cite{skolasinski_PhysRevB.98.2018_HESQSHR}.
-In this case, the Hall conductance is zero, $G_{xy}=G_{xy}^{\uparrow}+G_{xy}^{\downarrow} = 0$, but the spin Hall conductance is nonzero, $G_{xy}^{(s)}=G_{xy}^{\uparrow}-G_{xy}^{\downarrow} \neq 0$.
+The idea of quantum spin Hall effect (QSHE) was derived from the Haldane model by C.L.Kane and E.J.Mele in 2005~\cite{kane_PhysRevLett.95.2005_QSHE,kane_PhysRevLett.95.2005_Z2QSHE}.
+This was an initial proposal~\cite{kane_PhysRevLett.95.2005_QSHE} of a topological insulator in graphene.
+They combined two conjugate copies of the Haldane model, one for spin-up electrons for which the valence band had Chern number $\pm 1$ and one for spin-down electrons where the valence band had the opposite value $\mp 1$; on the edges, spin-up and spin-down edge modes propagated in opposite directions.
+The numerical calculation showed that, as long as time-reversal symmetry was not broken, the edge modes were protected by a $\mathbb{Z}_2$ topological invariant linked to Kramers degeneracy~\cite{fu_PhysRevB.76.2007_TIIS}.
+Therefore, the edges consisted of counter-propagating states with opposite spin-polarization on each edge~\cite{skolasinski_PhysRevB.98.2018_HESQSHR}.
+Indeed, in QSHE, the Hall conductance is zero, $G_{xy}=G_{xy}^{\uparrow}+G_{xy}^{\downarrow} = 0$, but the spin Hall conductance is non-zero, $G_{xy}^{(s)}=G_{xy}^{\uparrow}-G_{xy}^{\downarrow} \neq 0$.

-Another model, which has known as the BHZ model, is somewhat more realistic was made on semiconductor HgTe/CdTe quantum wells by Bernevig \textit{et al.}~\cite{bernevig_Science_314.2006_HgTe}.
-They derived an effective four-band Hamiltonian from the \textit{k.p} theory for HgTe/CdTe quantum wells, which show QSH characteristics.
-Afterward, Konig and their colleagues showed the edge channels were observed in the ballistic regime~\cite{konig_PhysSocietyofJapan_77.2008_QSHE}, and these confirmed also by Roth \textit{et al.}~\cite{Roth_APS2009}.
-Then the researches on the QSHE using the BHZ model was extended~\cite{skolasinski_PhysRevB.98.2018_HESQSHR,michetti_PhysRevB2012}.
-Also, some authors focused on finite-size width of QWRs~\cite{zhou_PhysRevLett.101.2008_FSQSHE,Imura_PhysRevB.2010}.
-They consider the edge states and topological phase of quantum well ribbons (QWRs) by analyzing of band structures of these systems.